openstack-archive/murano-specs/specs/newton/approved/dependency-driven-resource-deallocation.rst

 from json such objects will retain their "destroyed" status, so the method execution will still be impossible even in subsequent deployments.

-When the destroyed objects are unreferenced from the object graph they go away without additional actions: garbage collector ignores them since their resources have already been released.
+When "destroyed" objects are unreferenced from the object graph, their properties get nullified and they get destroyed automatically by Python GC.

 Garbage collection executions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^